-COURSE LEARNING OUTCOME AND ITS MAPPING WITH PROGRAMME LEARNING OUTCOME Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end At the end of the course, the student will be able to: CL01 APPLY principle of physics; and explain the concept of classical and modern physics to solve related problems СЗ PLO1 CLO2 USE the concept of classical physics for engineering problems С3 PLO2 CLO3 PARTICIPATE WILLINGLY in applying principle of physics; and explain the concept of classical and modern physics to solve related problems A2 PLO2
+Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end d of the course, the student will be able to: CL01 APPLY principle of physics; and explain the concept of classical and modern physics to solve related problems С3 PLO1 CLO2 USE the concept of classical physics for engineering problems С3 PLO2 CLO3 PARTICIPATE WILLINGLY in applying principle of physics; and explain the concept of classical and modern physics to solve related problems A2 PLO2